maxaitel/agent-scripts/README.md

   - “Non-negotiable: run `pnpm run docs:list`, read the summaries, and open the referenced rule files before you write a single line of code.”
 (AGENTS.md:72)
   - “Start every session with `pnpm run docs:list` ... keep the relevant docs open while you implement.”
 (AGENTS.md:77)
   - “Add `read_when` hints to key docs so `pnpm docs:list` surfaces them when the topic is relevant.”
 (AGENTS.md:81)

+## Sync Expectations
+- This repository is the canonical mirror for the guardrail helpers used in mcporter and other Sweetistics projects.
+Whenever you edit `runner`, `scripts/runner.ts`, `scripts/committer`, `bin/git`, `scripts/git-policy.ts`, `scripts/docs-list.ts`, or related guardrail files in another repo, copy the changes back here immediately (and vice versa) so the code stays byte-identical.
+- When someone asks to “sync agent scripts,” update this repo, compare it against the active project, and reconcile differences in both directions before continuing.